Driver who stopped to help motorist struck, killed

 RAYNHAM, Mass.
 (AP) — Massachusetts State Police say a man who stopped his vehicle on a highway and got out to help another motorist has been struck and killed by a passing vehicle.

-A department spokesman in an email says at about 1 a.m.
-Friday a driver heading south on Interstate 495 in Raynham apparently struck a deer and the vehicle become disabled.
+A department spokesman in an email says that at about 1 a.m.
+Friday a driver heading south on Interstate 495 in Raynham apparently struck a deer and the vehicle became disabled.

 That good Samaritan was fatally struck by a third vehicle.